CA GROWN Blog

 Well, long gone are the days of just making guacamole with those avocados.
 We have made our fair share of recipes using avocado, but this is the first time I’ve actually attempted putting the green gems in the oven!

-We dunked ours in a chipotle ranch sauce and it was perfect!
+We dunked our avocado fries in a chipotle ranch sauce and it was perfect!
 Feel free to use your favorite sauce, or just enjoy them solo!

 Whatever you choose, they will be gone in no time.